-The Moderator will be responsible for working with chairs of the standing committees, the President, and other administrators to determine and distribute in a timely fashion the agenda for each meeting.
 The Moderator will accept faculty requests made prior to each meeting to speak on any agenda item, and will actively solicit participation in the debate of faculty who possess the expertise and points of view which he or she believes will enrich the quality of the discussion.
 All remarks made during debate will be addressed to the Moderator.